JustinInCoding/HIITFit/README.md

 - use TimelineView instead of Text to implement the count down
 - use @environmentObject to avoid just passing through object to the next view/page
 - use @AppStorage to save rating
+- add initializer to the RatingView for preventing miss match the length of ratings and exercises's count

 ## Features